-This is an active high input pin to FM93C06 EEPROM (the device) and is generated by a master that is controlling the device.
+This is an active high input pin to FM93C86A EEPROM (the device) and is generated by a master that is controlling the device.
 A high level on this pin selects the device and a low level deselects the device.
 All serial communications with the device is enabled only when this pin is held high.
-However this pin cannot be permanently tied high, as a rising edge on this signal is required to reset the internal state-machine to accept a new cycle and a falling edge to initiate an internal programming after a write cycle.
+However this pin cannot be permanently tied high, as a rising edge on this signal is required to reset the internal state-machine to accept a new cycle.
 All activity on the SK, DI and DO pins are ignored while CS is held low.